SaurabhVSanjay/Detection_of_Fraudulant_Credit_Card_Transaction/README.md

 SMOTE significantly improved fraud detection rates by balancing dataset classes.

 Future Work -
-Implement deep learning techniques (LSTM for sequential transaction analysis) Optimize feature engineering with geographical and customer behavior data Deploy the fraud detection model as a real-time API for financial institutions Experiment with XGBoost and LightGBM for improved accuracy
+Implement deep learning techniques (LSTM for sequential transaction analysis).
+Optimize feature engineering with geographical and customer behavior data.
+Deploy the fraud detection model as a real-time API for financial institutions.
+Experiment with XGBoost and LightGBM for improved accuracy.